arigo/unity-custom-shadow-experiments/Assets/ShadowVSM/README.txt

 Limitations: it works only in the traditional pipeline (not HDRP/LDRP), and was only tested in the forward rendering mode.

+Demo: see the scene in the Assets/Demo/ directory.
+You can see the kind of shadows we get and how they are getting more and more fuzzy and less detailed when we look far from the origin.
+The high-resolution center of the shadows is (by default) at the Light position.
+In real usage you'll have to move, but not rotate, the directional Light gameobject along with the camera so that the high-res center remains where we are (or use explicitly another transform in the "Manual from script" computation mode, see below).

 How to use:

 (1) Likely, you want to completely disable the built-in shadows in Unity.